abellynow/weeklysaver/README.md

 client_id=<your client_id>
 client_secret=<your client_secret>
 ```
 and put it in `~/.weeklysaver/`.
-Next you need a `refresh_token` (because WeeklySaver does not currently support creating one as it involves serving a HTTP server).
-Go through the Spotify Authentication sample to get it.
-You need to change the scope to `playlist-read-private` for WeeklySaver to work.
-Finally save the `refresh_token` you get from running the sample app (you can save the `access_token` as well).
-Put them in another file called `session`:
+Next you need a `refresh_token` (and an `access_token`).
+Run `weeklysaver.py` with:
 ```
-refresh_token=<the refresh_token you got>
-access_token=<the access_token you got>
+$ ./weeklysaver.py --serve
 ```
+Which will serve a very basic web server at port `8888`.
+Optionally you can supply the `--port <portno>` if the default is not good for you.
+You need to whitelist `http://localhost:8888` in your Spotify Developer account for the project you have created earlier.
+Then go to `http://localhost:8888/` with you browser, click on the `Login to Spotify` link and follow the steps.
+If all goes well you should get a success page.
 Finally setup a cron job to run weeklysaver.py once (or twice) a week, e.g.:
 ```
 (crontab -l ; echo "* * * * 1,5 ~/bin/weeklysaver.py") | crontab -